|The world of non-commercial film and A-V||Events Diary||Search|

 In Britain we do it differently !

 It seems strange to many other countries that there is no separate British national competition.
-IAC and the Guernsey festivals have always believed it is important to be open to entries from anywhere in the world.
+IAC has always believed it is important to be open to entries from anywhere in the world.
 That stops us becoming too insular and complacent.
 It also means that we get to see the best work of amateurs from all over the planet which can be inspiring.

 There are thousands of festivals around the world - we list some of the best in our Forthcoming Festivals page.
 It is worth trying some European ones or the annual UNICA festival which is hosted by a different country each year.
 You can combine a holiday a a film treat at those events.
 For regional and local competitions also keep an eye on your IAC Regional page and our Events Diary.